hfung4/Data-Projects/bangalore_home_price_prediction/README.md

 - Use the package as a dependency for a simple web app (built with Flask, html, css, js)

+- The repo for the web app is: [GitHub - hfung4/bangalore_home_prices_app: Deployed a ML model that predicts home prices from Bangalore](https://github.com/hfung4/bangalore_home_prices_app)

 - Deployed web application on Heroku: [Bangalore Home Prices Prediction Tool](https://ml-home-prices-predictor-api.herokuapp.com/ "https://ml-home-prices-predictor-api.herokuapp.com/")

 ## Setup